 History & Mission

 WRA Nigeria was formed in 2009 to give a voice to the women most at risk of dying in childbirth.
-WRA Nigeria’s mission is to inspire and convene advocates to uphold the right of all women to be safe and healthy before, during and after childbirth.
-We empower citizens to recognize their rights to hold elected leadership and government accountable for commitments made to maternal and newborn health.
+Our mission is to activate a people-led movement for reproductive, maternal and newborn health.
+Driven by a deep passion and commitment, we empower citizens to recognize their rights to health and hold elected leadership and government accountable for commitments made to maternal and newborn health.

-The Niger State Government must strengthen accountability processes at all levels of the maternal, newborn and child health system to ensure the involvement of citizens in all decisions and actions concerning their health, finding innovative – and often simple – solutions that would otherwise go undiscovered.
+The Government of Nigeria must strengthen accountability processes at all levels of the maternal, newborn and child health system to incorporate citizen’s self-articulated needs in all decisions and actions concerning their health to inform and improve the quality of services provided.

 WRA Nigeria’s main current campaign, “Citizen-led Accountability for Maternal, Newborn and Child Health (MNCH),” is centered in Niger State with the goal to strengthen engagement platforms between Government and citizens to achieve sustainable improvements in the quality of care for maternal, newborn and child health services.
 Campaign activities focus on working with local health educators and WRA-trained citizen journalists to identify challenges in their communities, all while amplifying citizens’ voices.
 WRA Nigeria organizes community dialogues and trains citizens about their health rights and the need to hold leaders accountable.